spine-tools/Spine-Toolbox/docs/source/tutorial.rst

    between this and other items in your project.
 You don't have other items yet so we'll leave this button alone for now.

 Click anywhere in the Data Store item (outside of the connector button) to select it.
-This will also show its controls in the *Item Controls* area.

-.. tip:: You can also select a project item by clicking on its name in the *Contents* pane, *Items* tab.
+.. tip:: You can also select a project item by clicking on its name in the *Project* widget, *Items* tab.

 With the Data Store item selected, the *Item Controls* area should show two lists ---both empty for now---, *References* and *Data*: